Facilities

 In January 2020, Black Butte School District, received a Technical Assistance Program grant from the Oregon Department of Education to hire an architectural and engineering firm to conduct an assessment of all District-owned facilities.
 BBSD contracted with BLRB Architects to conduct the work, which was completed in Fall of 2021 (see report below).

-Once the Facilities Plan was completed, work began to create a Long Range Facilities Plan (LRFP), which will guide the next ten years of maintenance and upgrades on the District's facilities.
+Once the Facilities Plan was completed, work began to create a Long Range Facilities Plan (LRFP), which will guide the next ten years of maintenance and upgrades on the District’s facilities.
 BBSD reached out to local taxing entities and conducted a series of community meetings to both share respective long-term goals, as well as brainstorm ideas for how to meet those goals within their local tax base.
 The District has invited representatives from local business and government agencies, as well as extended the invitation to the entire community.
 With extensive community input, the District completed a LRFP, which is linked below.
-More information about the process is on this webpage

 Healthy & Safe Schools Plan (HASS Plan)

 In 2017, the Oregon State Legislature passed SB 1062, which requires that, every school district, education service district, and public charter school develop a Healthy and Safe Schools Plan (HASS Plan).
 Each organization’s HASS Plan has specific requirements that must be included for the HASS Plan to comply with state law.
 All HASS Plans are due to the Oregon Department of Education by July 1, 2019.
 Additionally, each school district, education service district, and public charter school is required to certify annually that the organization continues to comply with the requirements of the HASS Plan by filing an Annual Statement.
+The following plan was developed by Black Butte School District to meet these requirements:

 Integrated Pest Management Plan